ten-protocol/go-ten/tools/faucet/README.md

 # Obscuro Faucet

-This repository contains a Faucet to allow allocation of OBX tokens within an Obscuro network.
+This tools contains a Faucet to allow allocation of OBX tokens within an Obscuro network.
 For more information on Obscuro see the [Obscuro repo](https://github.com/obscuronet/go-obscuro) and [documentation](https://docs.obscu.ro/).

 ## Repository Structure
-The top level structure of the project is as below;
+The top level structure of the tool is as below;

 ```
-├── .github                    # GitHub workflow actions for deployment
 ├── Dockerfile                 # Docker file to build container
 ├── README.md                  # This readme file
 ├── cmd                        # Source code for the CLI application